The Czar Bomb

 He was surprised at the weakness of the response, as the old man writhed feebly beneath his weight.
 The old man grunted as he struggled, but fortunately, the sound was muffled by the mask.

 The thief was also surprised how quickly that struggling ceased, as the old man died.
 A fetid odor arose from the body, causing him to gag, as the old man’s sphincter opened in death, and his bowels emptied.
 Enduring the stench, he held the mask on for another minute to make sure the old man was dead.
-Then, he climbed off the corpse, checking to make sure the thin blanket was arranged so as not to look like somebody had been crouched on it.
+Then, he climbed off the corpse, checking to make sure the thin blanket was arranged so as not to look like somebody had crouched on it.

 Now he had all night to find the box.
 Over the next two hours, he searched every possible hiding place in the small apartment.
 He thought his search had ended when he discovered the loose floorboards in the corner by the small coal stove.
 But when he pried them up, the niche was empty.